Midlife in the United States (MIDUS Refresher): Biomarker Project, 2012-2016 (ICPSR 36901)

-The purpose of the Refresher Biomarker Project (Project 4) parallels that of the MIDUS 2 Biomarker project [ICPSR 29282], which collected comprehensive biological assessments on a subsample of MIDUS respondents, thus facilitating analyses that integrate behavioral and psychosocial factors with biological regulation/dysregulation, broadly defined.
-The aim is to use such data to explicate biopsychosocial pathways that contribute to diverse health outcomes.
-A further theme is to examine period effects on health (mental and physical) related to the economic recession by comparing the pre-recession MIDUS sample with the post-recession MIDUS Refresher sample.
+The purpose of the Refresher Biomarker Project (Project 4) parallels that of the MIDUS 2 Biomarker project (ICPSR 29282), which collected comprehensive biological assessments on a subsample of MIDUS respondents, thus facilitating analyses that integrate behavioral and psychosocial factors with biological regulation/dysregulation, broadly defined.
+The aim was to use such data to explicate biopsychosocial pathways that contributed to diverse health outcomes.
+A further theme was to examine period effects on health (mental and physical) related to the economic recession by comparing the pre-recession MIDUS sample with the post-recession MIDUS Refresher sample.
 A further objective of the MIDUS Refresher sample was to strengthen cross-project analyses by increasing the sample sizes available for testing hypotheses regarding the interplay of key factors (e.g., socioeconomic status, gender, psychosocial factors, biological factors) in mid- and later-life health.

 None, except for respondents included in the Milwaukee sample

 Date of Collection View help for Date of Collection

 Data Collection Notes View help for Data Collection Notes